Working Toward a Cure: New Psoriasis Bill Introduced in Congress

-The Psoriasis and Psoriatic Arthritis Research, Cure, and Care Act of 2011 (PPARCCA), spearheaded by the National Psoriasis Foundation and its advocates, was introduced in Congress just last week.
-Sen. Robert Menendez (D-NJ) and Rep. Jim Gerlach (R-Pa.-6th) introduced it in the House of Representatives with the support of Rep. Charles Gonzalez (D-Texas-20th).
+The Psoriasis and Psoriatic Arthritis Research, Cure, and Care Act of 2011 (PPARCCA), spearheaded by the National Psoriasis Foundation and its advocates, was introduced in Congress by Sen. Robert Menendez (D-NJ) and Rep. Jim Gerlach (R-Pa.-6th) in the House of Representatives with the support of Rep. Charles Gonzalez (D-Texas-20th).

 Why is this bill so significant?
-It sheds light on the seriousness of psoriasis and psoriatic arthritis and advances the nation’s efforts to find cures for these diseases.
+It shed light on the seriousness of psoriasis and psoriatic arthritis and advances the nation's efforts to find cures for these diseases.

-If passed, the Psoriasis and Psoriatic Arthritis Research, Cure, and Care Act of 2011 will:
+If passed, the Psoriasis and Psoriatic Arthritis Research, Cure, and Care Act of 2011 would:

 - Secure $1.5 million a year (2012-2017) to continue the psoriasis data collection project.